ssssam/omnibus-codethink-toolchain/README.md

 GCC has its own notes about the [AIX operating system](https://gcc.gnu.org/install/specific.html#x-ibm-aix).

+#### Fixing the rpm macros

+Omnibus expects `rpmbuild` to produce packages with a certain filename.
+On AIX, the RPM configuration doesn't match what Omnibus expects and so you will see packaging errors like this:

+    Could not locate or access the package at the given path:

+    /home/code/autobuild/gcc-package/local/pkg/codethink-toolchain-7.2.0-1.aix7.1.powerpc.rpm

+The rather ugly fix for this is to override the `_build_name_fmt` RPM macro, and change it to: `%%{ARCH}/%%{NAME}-%%{VERSION}-%%{RELEASE}.%%{ARCH}.rpm`.
+The simplest way to do this is edit the `/usr/lib/rpm/macros` file.
+If that fills you with horror, you can try to figure out how to make Omnibus call `rpmbuild -D"_build_name_fmt %%{ARCH}/%%{NAME}-%%{VERSION}-%%{RELEASE}.%%{ARCH}.rpm"` when it builds the package to avoid needing to edit the global RPM macros file.

+#### Bootstrapping from GCC 4.8

 If you are building using the GCC 4.8 binaries provided by IBM's "AIX Toolbox for Linux Applications", you will likely hit link failures that looks like this: